atomisthq/docs/docs/rug/rug-dsl.md

-You also of course have the power to decide when you upgrade to a newer version of Rug for particular language features that may have come to light after you originally created your Rug archive.
+You also of course have the power to decide when you upgrade to a newer version of Rug for particular language features that may have come to light after you originally created your Rug project.
 As we evolve the languages, we'll create Rug editors to do this upgrade programatically!

 ### Rug can be Extended with Rug Language Extensions